vovanmix/google-places-api/README.md

+# This fork
+This is a fork of https://github.com/SachinAgarwal1337/google-places-api.

+I added model classes for results, API to retrieve photos, and caching.

 # Google Places APi.

 This is a PHP wrapper for **Google Places Api Web Service**.
 And is [Laravel Framework](https://laravel.com/docs/5.2) friendly.